-II.
+VII.
 STAFFING

 - A. CONTRACTOR shall provide twenty-four (24) hour supervision with at least one (1) staff member on-site at all times.
-Residential programs shall require twenty-four (24)-hour awake supervision. - B. CONTRACTOR shall make its best effort to provide services pursuant to the Agreement in a manner that is culturally and linguistically appropriate for the population(s) served.
-CONTRACTOR shall maintain documents of such efforts which may include; but not be limited to: records of participation in COUNTY-sponsored or other applicable training; recruitment and hiring P&Ps; copies of literature in multiple languages and formats, as appropriate; and descriptions of measures taken to enhance accessibility for, and sensitivity to, individuals who are physically challenged. - C. Professional staff shall be licensed, registered, certified or recognized under California scope of practice statutes.
+Residential programs shall require twenty-four (24) hour awake supervision. - B. Intentionally omitted.
+Professional staff shall undergo the HCA credentialing process by the AOIS Managed Care Support Team (MCST) prior to rendering any Medi-Cal covered services. - 1.
+The Contractor shall comply with the requirements of the state's established uniform credentialing and re-credentialing policy that addresses behavioral and substance use disorders, outlined in DHCS Information Notice 18-019. - 2.
+The Contractor shall follow the county's process for credentialing and re-credentialing of network providers and shall ensure that all registered, licensed or certified staff who deliver Medi-Cal covered services are properly credentialed by the county before delivering any Medi-Cal covered services. - C. Professional staff shall be licensed, registered, certified or recognized under California scope of practice statutes.
 Professional staff shall provide services within their individual scope of practice and receive supervision required under their scope of practice laws. - D. Non-professional staff shall receive appropriate onsite orientation and training prior to performing assigned duties.
 Non-professional staff shall be supervised by professional and/or administrative staff. - E. Professional and Non-professional staff are required to have appropriate experience and any necessary training at the time of hiring. - F. Registered and certified SUD counselors shall adhere to all requirements in the CCR, Title 9, Division 4, Chapter 8. - G. Pursuant to the CCR, Title 9, Division 4, Chapter 8, Subchapter 2, at least thirty percent (30%) of CONTRACTOR staff providing counseling services shall be licensed or certified.
-All other counseling staff shall be registered. - H. CONTRACTOR must have a Medical Director who, prior to the delivery of services under this AGREEMENT with COUNTY has enrolled with DHCS under applicable state regulations, has been screened in accordance with 42 CFR 455.450(a) as a "limited" categorical risk within a year prior to serving as a Medical Director under this AGREEMENT. - CONTRACTOR's certification to participate in the DMC program shall automatically terminate in the event that the CONRACTOR or its owners, officers or directors are convicted of Medi-Cal fraud, abuse or malfeasance.
-For purposes of this section, a conviction shall include a plea of guilty or nolo contendere. - J. VOLUNTEERS/INTERNS CONTRACTOR may augment the above paid staff with volunteers or part-time student interns.
-Unless waived by ADMINISTRATOR, prior to providing services pursuant to this Agreement, interns shall be Master's Candidates in Counseling or Social Work or have a Bachelor's Degree in a related field or be participating in any state recognized counselor certification program.
-CONTRACTOR shall provide a minimum of one (1) hour supervision for each ten (10) hours of work by interns or consistent with school or licensing Board requirements.
+All other counseling staff shall be registered. - H. CONTRACTOR must have a Medical Director who, prior to the delivery of services under this

+35 36 37 Agreement with COUNTY, has enrolled with DHCS under applicable state regulations, has been screened in accordance with 42 CFR 455.450(a) as a "limited" categorical risk within a year prior to serving as a Medical Director under this Agreement.